Gharial (Gavialis gangeticus)

 Female length: 3.5 - 4.5 m (2)

-Classified as Critically Endangered (CR) on the IUCN Red List (1), and listed on Appendix I of CITES (3).
+The gharial is classified as Critically Endangered (CR) on the IUCN Red List (1), and listed on Appendix I of CITES (3).

-The gharial is one of the largest crocodilians (a group that also includes crocodiles, alligators and caimans) with the narrowest snout of any species (4).
+The gharial (Gavialis gangeticus) is one of the largest crocodilians (a group that also includes crocodiles, alligators and caimans) with the narrowest snout of any species (4).
 The common name comes from the bulbous nasal appendage of the adult male, which resembles an Indian pot called a 'ghara' (5).
 The difference in the physical appearance between the sexes is unique to this species of crocodilian and is accentuated by the larger size of the male (2).
 Furthermore, unlike other crocodilians, the gharial has relatively weak legs and when fully grown is unable to raise its body above the ground on land (6).

 Historically, the gharial was found in India, Pakistan, Nepal, Bangladesh, Bhutan, and Myanmar but is now extinct in most of these countries.
 The remaining gharial populations are restricted to India and Nepal and are highly fragmented (2) (5).